inertia7/timeSeries_sp500_python/README.md

 ### Forecast
 We forecasted using the **ARIMA(0,1,1)** model, but the biggest difference is that we did not include drift in this iteration because we did not any documentation that said this was readily available through the **statsmodels** module.

+## <a name="Conclusions"></a> Conclusions
 We would like to state this project is iterative so we will be expanding to include more features that were on the **R** project.

+Since time series analysis in **Python** is a growing field we will be expanding as we learn the processes so be on the look out for updates on this project!